Did Vatican II cause the priest sexual abuse crisis?

-There is a movement within the Church to lay all of the modern problems of the Catholic Church at the feet of Vatican II.
-The priest abuse scandal is no exception.
+Some traditionally minded Catholics blame all today's problems in the Church on Vatican II.
 Many feel that homosexuality crept into the Church after Vatican II, and the seminaries, which up until that point were orthodox, suddenly filled up with same sex attracted priests.
 This is not where the data points.
 We examined the entire database of US convictions listed at www.bishopaccountibility.org.

 |Priests/Religious convicted||Ordained or entered seminary before 1965|

 Forty percent (40%) of all priests and religious convicted of abuse in the United States were ordained before Vatican II, or were let into the seminaries before its close.
-Many were ordained in the 1950's and were let into seminaries in the 1940's.
+Many were ordained in the 1950's and were in seminary in the 1940's.
+This includes Cardinal McCarrick, the most senior official to be disciplined.

 The abuse crisis predates Vatican II.
-Many of the convicted priests were ordained in the 1950's and were in seminaries in the 1940's.
 If we look at all public accusations of abuse in the United States in the same database, we find 1445 out of 3580 accused priests and religious were ordained before Vatican II or entered seminary before its completion.
 That is also 40%.
-It should be noted that 88% of these were Priests with teenage boys.
+It should be noted that 88% of these cases involved Priests with teenage boys, which most commentators recognize as problem with homosexuality.

 The numbers are similar in Canada (www.theinquiry.ca), and other countries.
 Laying the homosexual clergy problem at the feet of Vatican II is an erroneous assumption.